undergrad-partner-school

 Deadlines

 Be sure to apply to this school by January 1.
-For transfer students, the application deadline is June 1.
+If you plan on applying as a transfer student, note that the application deadline is June 1.

 Retention Rate

-The freshman retention rate for University of Minnesota, Twin Cities Campus was 91.13% in 2025, which is an outstanding retention rate only the most prestigious institutions achieve.
+As reported in 2025, the freshman retention rate for University of Minnesota, Twin Cities Campus was 91.13%, which is an amazing retention rate only the most prestigious institutions have.

-Another important metric to consider is the graduation rate.
-This rate indicates how many students finish their degrees within a certain timeframe.
-The six-year completion rate at this institution is 85%, which is considered an above-average graduation rate.
+The graduation rate is another indicator to take into account.
+This rate shows how many students complete their degrees in a certain number of years.
+This academic institution has the six-year graduation rate of 85%, which is considered an above-average graduation rate.

 Student Body